realcopacetic/skin.copacetic/README.md

 * __sualfred__ for plenty of inspiration and [script.embuary.helper](https://github.com/sualfred/script.embuary.helper), which provided some key functionality before the release of new Nexus features.

 ### Changelog
+**1.1.11**
+- Fixed info widget for similar tv shows from studio to use network ID to lookup instead for plugin content
+- Added hardcoded LibreELEC settings shortcut to shutdownmnu

 **1.1.10**
 - Refinement of new visualisation screen